AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 Disables the Stealth Mode for all corresponding pages and requests.

-> #### Compatibility with different versions of Adguard
+> #### Compatibility with different versions of AdGuard
-> Stealth Mode is currently available only in Adguard for Windows.
+> Stealth Mode is currently available only in AdGuard for Windows.
 We plan to add it to all our products in future.
 For now, the products that do not support Stealth Mode will ignore the rules with this modifier.

 ###### `stealth` example